nfalquet/thunderbird-openpgp/jekyll/index.md

 > I don't know what a fingerprint is so I would choose 'accepted'.
 > I don't know how I can verify if the key is correct but I'm curious
-> but I’m curious what a correct fingerprint means.
+> what a correct fingerprint means.
 I want to know.
 I
-> would like an explanation of difference between 'accepted' and
+> would like an explanation of the difference between 'accepted' and
 > 'verified'.
 > ---&nbsp;P1